 This memorandum discusses the existing third-party claims procedure and the possible features of a new procedure to protect the rights of third parties.
 Exhibit I (green pages attached hereto) is a staff draft of a third-party claims statute based on existing law, incorporating several important changes suggested at earlier meetings.
-Exhibit II (yellow pages) is the existing third-party claims statute (Sections 689-689d).
-Exhibit III (white pages) contains an excerpt from Jitkin's California Procedure.
+Exhibit II (yellow pages) is the existing third-party claims statute (Sections 689-669d).
+Exhibit III (white pages) contains an excerpt from Witkin's California Procedure.
 Exhibit IV (buff pages) is the existing provisions concerning third-party undertakings to release (Sections 710b through 713-1/2).
-Also attached hereto is a copy of the First Supplement to demorandum 75-27 which briefly discusses prelevy third-party claims in attachment and presents two alternative statutory procedures; this memorandum was distributed last spring, but never considered in detail.
+This memorandum and the draft statute are essentially the same as Memorandum 75-69, distributed last year but never considered in detail.